-Today’s article is devoted to one of the world’s smallest known snake species, the southwestern threadsnake.
+This article is devoted to one of the world’s smallest known snake species, the southwestern threadsnake.
 This fossorial (burrowing) snake has many alternate names as well, names like Leptotyphlopidae, leptotyphlopid, wormsnakes, blind snake, brown blind snake, California blind snake, California rena, California worm snake, Cedros island worm snake, sheep-nosed snake, and slender blind snake.
-They tiny critters typically don’t get any larger than 16 inches in length.
-These cute little stinkers have kind of a “derp” face as they have a countersunk jaw and tiny eyes.
+These tiny critters typically don’t get any larger than 16 inches in length.
+Also, these cute little stinkers have kind of a “derp” face as they have a countersunk jaw and tiny eyes.
 Southwestern species of threadsnakes call California, Nevada, Arizona, Utah, New Mexico, Texas, Baja California, and Mexico their home.
-This array of species prefers brushy mountain slopes, rocky hillsides, washes near streams, deserts, and sandy beach locations.
+This species prefers brushy mountain slopes, rocky hillsides, washes near streams, deserts, and sandy beach locations.
 This article is on special request from Ellen.

 First the Stats…

 Scientific name: Leptotyphlopidae

 1.)
 The Barbados threadsnake (Tetracheilostoma carlae) can sit, slightly curled up, on top of a 25¢ coin!
 That’s how small this species can get.

 2.)
 Their eyes are just partially functional dark spots visible under translucent plates.
 As they burrow and spend most of their time underground, they have little need for vision.
 They prefer to rely on their tongue to “smell” their prey (using their Jacobson’s organ – an organ in the top of their mouth that “tastes” airborne molecules and gives the animal readings of their environment) and vibrations to sense predators.